Pulseq Sequence Interpreter#

 Interface class for an unrolled sequence.

-- class console.interfaces.unrolled_sequence.UnrolledSequence(seq: ndarray, sample_count: int, gpa_gain: list[float], gradient_efficiency: list[float], rf_to_mvolt: float, dwell_time: float, duration: float, adc_count: int, parameter: AcquisitionParameter)[source]#
+- class console.interfaces.unrolled_sequence.UnrolledSequence(seq: ndarray, sample_count: int, rx_data: list[RxData], gpa_gain: list[float], gradient_efficiency: list[float], rf_to_mvolt: float, dwell_time: float, duration: float, adc_count: int, parameter: AcquisitionParameter)[source]#

 Bases: